jawahar-shazab/docs/docs/api.md

 GET /v1/access/sideMenu
 ```

-Fetches the side menu structure based on the user's role
+This API retrieves the structure and content of the side menu tailored to the user's role and permissions.
+The side menu dynamically adjusts based on the user's access level, ensuring that only relevant and authorized sections of the application are visible.

 #### 2. Change Account